 The form with a single static_string_EXPRESSION argument provides more precise control over which warnings are active.
 The string is a list of letters specifying which warnings are to be activated and which deactivated.
 The code for these letters is the same as the string used in the command line switch controlling warnings.
-The following is a brief summary.
+For a brief summary, use the gnatmake command with no arguments, which will generate usage information containing the list of warnings switches supported.
 For full details see Section "Warning Message Control" in GNAT User's Guide.